Articles and Updates from Phoenix Children's

 How can parents protect their children from RSV?

-To protect yourself from viruses including RSV, please wash your hands and stay home if you’re sick.
+To protect yourself from viruses including RSV, please wash your hands, stay home and wear a mask around other people – especially infants – if you’re sick.

 Does RSV affect adults?

-Adults can get RSV, but it usually appears as a mild cold.
+Adults can get RSV, but it usually appears as a mild cold in most.
+However, the elderly can have severe infection from RSV as well.
 It is possible for adults to pass RSV onto their children and babies.